Nastel/tnt4j-stream-jmx/README.md

 ```
 `-Dtnt4j.dump.folder=./` specifies the destination folder where dump (.dump) files will be created (default is current working directory).

-By default Stream-JMX will generate dumps with the following info:
+By default, Stream-JMX will generate dumps with the following info:

 * Java Properties Dump -- `PropertiesDumpProvider`
 * Java Runtime Dump -- `MXBeanDumpProvider`